privacycg/CHIPS/README.md

 Cookie: __Host-SID=31d4d96e407aad42
 ```

-Note: If this is a first-time request to the third-party within the current top-level context, no cookies would be sent.
+Note: If this is a first-time request to the third-party with a different partition key, no cookies would be sent.
 In other words, the third-party would get a new identifier for each top-level context.

 ### Example usage

 Below is a description of how `Partitioned` cookies can be used to meet the use cases laid out in the [Key Scenarios](#key-scenarios) section above.
+For these examples, you can assume all of the resources are sent from secure origins.

 #### Third-party locator service